 1. Warm up with a Cocido Madrileño at Taberna La Bola

 FITUR takes place in January, one of the coldest months in Madrid.
-But instead of turning up the heat in your hotel room, venture out to try Madrid’s traditional winter stew, the Cocido Madrileño.
+But instead of turning up the heat in your hotel room, venture out to try Madrid’s traditional winter stew, cocido madrileño.
 This iconic dish consists of a rich broth, followed by heaping platters of local chickpeas and stewed meats.
 It’s a delicious experience, and best enjoyed with a bottle of Spanish wine.

 2. Devour Madrid on a food tour

-Another way to get to know Madrid’s incredible gastronomy is by taking a food tour.
-This way you’ll taste a variety of Madrid’s dishes (at least 10!) in a short amount of time.
-We’d recommend that FITUR attendees try the Ultimate Spanish Cuisine Tour for a true taste of Madrid’s most iconic dishes (including the Cocido Madrileño mentioned above!) during the day, or the popular Tapas, Taverns and History Tour (a 2-in-1 tour of Madrid’s best tapas bars and historic city center) in the evening.
+Another way to get to know Madrid’s incredible gastronomy is by taking a food tour—how else will you try multiple emblematic Spanish dishes in such a short amount of time?
+We’d recommend that FITUR attendees try the Ultimate Spanish Cuisine Tour for a true taste of Madrid’s most iconic dishes (including the cocido mentioned above!) during the day, or the popular Tapas, Taverns and History Tour (a 2-in-1 tour of Madrid’s best tapas bars and historic city center) in the evening.

 3. Go Local with the Bocadillo de Calamares

-If there’s no time for a tour or a Cocido, at the very least you must grab Madrid’s signature sandwich, the bocadillo de calamares.
+If there’s no time for a tour or a cocido, at the very least you should grab Madrid’s signature sandwich, the bocadillo de calamares.
 This delicious creation stuffs freshly fried calamari rings on a hearty baguette.
-Locals eat it plain, but mayonnaise and spicy bravas sauce make great additions.
+Locals usually eat it plain, but garlic mayo and spicy bravas sauce make great additions.
 One of the most famous places in town is conveniently located in front of the Atocha train station: El Brillante.

 4. Save Sunday and explore the Rastro tapas scene

 If staying until Sunday, there’s no better way to spend the morning than by discovering the vibrant Rastro flea market.
 As Madrid’s largest flea market, you’ll find everything here from paella pans to gas masks!
 But the true gem of the Rastro?
-It’s booming tapas scene!
-This video shows you some of the best, and for a guided experience, check out our Madrid Rastro Tour and Tapas Crawl.
+Its booming tapas scene!
+This video shows you some of the best.

 5. Impress your clients with dinner at Angelita Madrid

-Our team is picky when it comes to eating in Madrid, but we all agree that the Angelita Madrid is one of the most impressive new restaurants in town!
-The amazing wine bar features fantastic local Spanish wines by the glass and even more by the bottle.
+Our team is picky when it comes to eating in Madrid, but we all agree that Angelita Madrid is one of the most impressive restaurants in town.
+This amazing wine bar features fantastic local Spanish wines by the glass and even more by the bottle.
 The restaurant menu is excellent, and they also have a creative cocktail bar in the basement (get their gin and tonic for a real treat!).
-This is a place to impress clients– but don’t forget to make a reservation.
+This is the place to impress your clients, but don’t forget to make a reservation.

 6. Treat yourself to Madrid’s best hot chocolate

 Forget about the churros– Madrid’s rich chocolate is the true main event!
-And no one makes it better than Confitería El Riojano (we taste this on our Ultimate Spanish Cuisine Tour!).
-Everyday pastry chef Roberto melts down rich chocolate to create his masterpiece, the best hot chocolate in Madrid.
+And no one makes it better than Confitería El Riojano (we even taste this on our Ultimate Spanish Cuisine Tour!).
+Every day, pastry chef Roberto melts down rich chocolate to create his masterpiece, the best hot chocolate in Madrid.
 It’s traditionally served with a ladyfinger biscuit (ask for the soletillas).